 We hope you have enjoyed the different types of lop-eared rabbits.
 These cute, floppy-eared bunnies can be large or small, tricolored or solid, and energetic or lap pets.
 They all have their own personalities and come from different backgrounds.
 The one thing they all have in common is their adorable long-eared features that are too cute for words.

-If you are thinking about adopting one of these rabbits into your home, we hope you will come back and check out our other guides on how to…
+If you are thinking about adopting a long eared rabbit breed into your home, we hope you will come back and check out our other guides on how to…

 - 5 Alternatives to Rabbit Bedding Found in Your Home

 - 5 Best Predator-Proof Rabbit Hutches 2021 – Reviews & Top Picks